ctimmons/cs_utilities/README.md

 There are feature packs available for other versions of SQL Server.
 Go to [Microsoft Search](http://search.microsoft.com/) and search for "sql server feature pack".)

-Utilities.Core.Tests and Utilities.Sql.Tests depend on the latest 2.x version of [NUnit](http://www.nunit.org/) (nunit.framework.dll).
-NUnit 3.x has been out for a while, but - unlike the 2.x version - 3.x does *not* include a GUI test runner.
-The NUnit authors promies that a GUI test runner is coming for 3.x, but until it does, these projects will continue to use NUnit 2.x.
+Utilities.Core.Tests and Utilities.Sql.Tests depend on the latest 3.x version of [NUnit](http://www.nunit.org/) (nunit.framework.dll).
+Use NuGet to install NUnit 3.x, and use Visual Studio's Test Explorer to run the unit tests.

 Highlights
 ----------